robertgeraldsenasin/MINERVA/README.md

 ## How the scripts connect (the “pipeline map”)

-Think of the repo like a mini factory 🏭:
+Think of the repo like a mini factory:

 ```
 01_download_dataset.py